-The FTP/WAN screen allows the user to configure automatic back-up of all data files contained in the EZT-570S memory to a user designated FTP site.
+The FTP/WAN screen allows the user to configure automatic back-up of all data files contained in the EZT-570S memory to a user designated FTP or secure FileWeb site (https://).
 When enabled, the EZT-570S will automatically back up all data log files, alarm files and audit trail files at 2:00AM each day.
 With the optional delete files selection, the EZT-570S will then automatically delete the files from its internal memory after back up.
-This will maintain the EZT-570S memory automatically, so that continuous data logging can be performed without filling up the available memory space.
+This will maintain EZT-570S memory automatically, so that continuous data logging can be performed without filling up the available memory space.